 Senior Admission Interns

-Why you chose Whitman: I applied through ED1 and wanted to attend a liberal arts college because my high school class sizes were frequently 30 to 40 people.
-Furthermore, I anticipated the curriculum would be more difficult, so I desired smaller class sizes.
+Why you chose Whitman: I applied to Whitman through Early Decision 1.
+I was mainly looking at liberal arts college because my high school class sizes were frequently 30 to 40 people.
+I anticipated the curriculum would be more difficult, so I desired smaller class sizes.
 I also wanted to see and live in a place with all four seasons, and Whitman has a lovely campus.

 Favorite things to do in Walla Walla: I enjoy bowling with my friends.
 I also enjoy having picnics at Pioneer Park with paint, fun snacks, and music.